metrumresearchgroup/optimal-design/script/optimal_design.md

 ## Test plot

 `PopED` includes a function to generate a quick test plot showing the typical response(s), along with the initial sampling times.
-We’ll tweak the output a bit to show the separate responses for Day 1 and steady state.

 ``` r
 plot_model_prediction(